Multimodal Fish Feeding Intensity Assessment in Aquaculture: Results and discussion

 We conducted an extensive evaluation of various common methods for FFIA on our AV-FFIA dataset, including CNN \cite{hu2012fish}, ResNet \cite{targ2016resnet}, and MobileNet \cite{howard2017mobilenets} models.
 Table \ref{tab: audio result} presents the performance of these baseline models, revealing that the pretrained-CNN10 \cite{kong2020panns} and pretrained-MobileNetV2 \cite{kong2020panns} models achieved remarkable performance, giving an accuracy higher than \num{0.85}.
 To gain insights into the computational complexity of these baseline models, we analyzed their parameters.
 Surprisingly, the pretrained-MobileNetV2 \cite{kong2020panns} model, with a modest \num{1.9} million parameters, delivered competitive results, outperforming larger CNN models while maintaining a more compact size.

 The results also indicated that pre-trained models PANNs \cite{kong2020panns} and AST \cite{gong2021ast} outperformed the models trained from scratch, i.e. MobileNetV1 \cite{howard2017mobilenets}, ResNet18 \cite{yu2019abnormality} highlighting the benefits of transfer learning for the FFIA task.
-Transformer models i.e. Vanilla \cite{vaswani2017attention}, originally designed for sequential data in natural language processing (NLP) tasks, heavily rely on Self-Attention mechanisms.
-While these mechanisms excel in modelling long-range dependencies, they might struggle to discern fine-grained local patterns evident in audio spectrograms, leading to a suboptimal performance on the AV-FFIA dataset compared to CNN-based models.
+The transformer models, such as \cite{vaswani2017attention}, which were originally designed for sequential data in natural language processing (NLP) tasks, are built on the self-attention mechanisms.
+While these mechanisms excel in modelling long-range dependencies, they might struggle to discern fine-grained local patterns evident in audio spectrograms, leading to suboptimal performance on the AV-FFIA dataset compared to CNN-based models.

 We also investigated the effectiveness of the SimPF method with varying compression coefficient settings for the MobileNetV2 models.
 As shown in Fig. \ref{fig:simpf}, even with a \num{50}\% compression setting, the classification accuracy decreased only marginally by \num{0.01}\%, while the number of FLOPs was reduced by half to \num{66.979} M. This demonstrates that the SimPF method can effectively reduce redundant information in the mel-spectrogram without significant loss in performance, making it a promising technique for improving computational efficiency in FFIA applications.